marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06001-paper.md

-# Software Testing - Exam Paper - 2024 - Summer
+# Software Testing - SODV06010 - Exam Paper - 2024 - Summer

 **Time Allowed**: 2 hours

 **Instructions**:  Answer any 3 questions.
-All questions carry equal marks

-**Marks and marks will be scaled to 100.**
+All questions carry equal marks and marks will be scaled to 100.

 The use of programmable or text storing calculators is expressly forbidden.